Subscribe

 Sounds intriguing, right?
 Not only on the bill with two women I admire - but with Beethoven too!

 In the previous post, as I prepared for the RIC project, I reminded readers that Jennifer Keller first invited me to make Plow Plant Reap and later Where Love Leads with her students at Slippery Rock University.
-In return I invited her to join me in to meet the director of the RIC Dance Company, Angelica Vessella, who produced Tumult.
+In return I invited her to join me as cinematographer and meet the director of the RIC Dance Company, Angelica Vessella, who produced Tumult.
 On our most recent project, Jennifer was joined by second camera, Addy Birkes (who happens to be her daughter).

-Get this: we created material for only 3 days of 4-hour rehearsals.
-Then the talented mother/daughter duo shot in the fabulous Providence Public Library for 2 days.
+Get this speedy production schedule: we had 4-hour rehearsals for 3 days.
+Then our talented mother/daughter duo above shot in the fabulous Providence Public Library for 2 days.
 But, kids, don't try this at home.

 It helped that the RIC students know how to generate movement freely, work hard, and - so important - understand how to let their personalities shine right through to the camera.
 It won't bring peace in Gaza, but it's a colorful romp with some nice changes in pacing that make me proud.